 Obviously, this is within reason as the throat can become exhausted and you don’t need the struggle of an overly-raspy vocal just as you let out your first audition note.

 The more you understand the melody of your audition song, the stylistic sound, the structure, the breathing points and the climactic section, the more at ease you can feel in the audition space.

 #2 Breathing exercises

-One of the the easiest ways to prepare your voice for an audition is by practicing some simple breathing exercises.
+One of the easiest ways to prepare your voice for an audition is by practising some simple breathing exercises.

 Deep breathing is one of the easiest ways to lower stress in the body and allows your body to properly support your voice whilst singing.

 Below we take a look at the most effective breathing exercises for singers to help transform your voice:

 #3 Schedule rehearsals

 There is nothing better than feeling confident and prepared.
 One way you can feel organised is by establishing a practice schedule that works for you.

 It really is down to what suits you as a singer, but we recommend that you find a small quiet area where you can spend 5-20 minutes rehearsing without any distractions.